Fit Testing with the TSI Portacount

 What ambient levels are required when using the TSI Portacount?

-The Portacount requires a minimum ambient level of 1000 particles/cm3 for normal operation however current UK guidance (HSE282/28) recommends that the ambient particle concentration should be 10,000 partciles/cm3 or above.
+The Portacount requires a minimum ambient level of 1000 particles/cm3 for normal operation however current UK guidance (INDG 479) recommends the following minimum ambient particle concentration:

 What if I don’t have enough ambient particles?